 Leo’s poetic words speak to Loss’s seeming endlessness:

 “The Sun turns black, an awful gnawing turns the hours to ragged grief and the afternoons come slowly … we search in the air for the words for what we now can hardly feel.
 So the days pass, and the nights, with unsatisfied remembering.”

 We all grieved as Jackie grieved; for her loss, for our own, for past losses, and for the unthinkable losses we fear.

 Our Own Awful Mortality

-A car passes by on a road that weaves alongside the cemetery.
+A car passes by on a road weaving alongside the cemetery.
 Life goes on.
-But, as our narrator reminds us: “never again will that one particular shape, that one possibility … share the life remaining to us – and one by one, the deaths of others bring us to an acknowledgement of our own…”
+But, as our narrator reminds us: “never again will that one particular shape, that one possibility … share the life remaining – and one by one, the deaths of others bring us to an acknowledgment of our own.”

 The film weaves in and out of a cemetery with its rows of tombstones, reminding us that death lives in our presence.
 A tree towers and grows into the sky watching over life, green and sturdy.
 The camera follows its branches and trunk downward, resting on a tombstone sitting near its roots, small in comparison, but a stark reminder that death is always nearby.

 “The gate of wisdom.
 How many may enter it when this awful grief fulfills itself in us?”